zellij-org/zellij/GOVERNANCE.md

 ## Role of the Arbiter
 The Arbiter is a member of the quorum who serves as a tie breaker in votes and also has veto privileges for the votes themselves.
 Both of these should be used as seldom as possible and preferably not at all.
 Once the organization reaches 10 members, a reasonable and achievable process must be established in order to replace the Arbiter if the need arises (for example: a majority vote of members can replace the Arbiter with another candidate).
+In any case, the Arbiter has to be an organization member.

 ## Current Organization Members
 * Aram Drevekenin <aram@poor.dev> (Arbiter)